Look Like An Innocent Flower

 The "Innocent Flower" in Literature and Art: A Double-Edged Sword

 Similarly, in many gothic novels, the seemingly innocent young woman often harbors a secret darkness or becomes a victim of darker forces.
-This juxtaposition of innocence and danger creates a powerful narrative tension, drawing the reader into the story and questioning the very nature of innocence itself.
+Now, this juxtaposition of innocence and danger creates a powerful narrative tension, drawing the reader into the story and questioning the very nature of innocence itself.
 The "innocent flower" becomes a mask, hiding a hidden strength, vulnerability, or even malevolence.

 Psychology of the "Innocent Flower": Manipulation and Self-Protection